doitintl/spot-asg/README.md

 ### Docker

 The `spot-asg` uses Docker both as a CI tool and for releasing final `spot-asg` multi-architecture Docker image (`scratch` with updated `ca-credentials` package).
-The final Dockdr image pushed to the specified Docker registry (DockerHub by default) and to the GitHub Container Registry.
+The final Docker image pushed to the specified Docker registry (DockerHub by default) and to the GitHub Container Registry.

 ### Makefile